Skip to Content

 Travel insurance – $118.47

-Our travel insurance was with World Nomads as I’ve heard good things about them.
-Their standard insurance also covers a lot of the activities that we like doing such as hiking which isn’t always covered.
-We didn’t take laptops or any expensive jewellery with us so didn’t need to buy any extra add-ons.
+Our travel insurance was with World Nomads as I’d heard good things about them.
+However, these days I now prefer to use SafetyWing (more below) Their standard insurance also covers a lot of the activities that we like doing and you can add on the SafetyWing adventure pack to get more activities and sports covered.
+We didn’t take laptops or any expensive jewellery with us so didn’t need to buy any extra add-ons, but this is an option.

 Fortunately, we didn’t need to make a claim but it’s always good to have this just in case.
 I feel like I’ve seen a lot of horror stories recently!